 Top Summer Music Festivals

 Held annually in downtown Victoria Park, the Regina Folk Festival delivers a diverse lineup of artists.
-This year, musical acts include Tegan and Sara, Buffy Sainte-Marie, Marty Stuart, Natalie MacMaster and many more.
 The festival includes free daytime concerts and workshops on four stages, an arts market, a children’s area and an international food court.

 Both of these festivals happen outside and seating is not provided.
 So, be sure to bring along a low chair or cushion to sit on, some sunglasses, sunscreen and a refillable water bottle.